1950 South Amboy Explosion

 This Historic Marker is a gift to the people of South Amboy from the Middlesex County Board of Chosen Freeholders, 2013.

 Location.
 40° 29.077′ N, 74° 16.321′ W. Marker is in South Amboy, New Jersey, in Middlesex County.
-Marker is on Raritan Reach Road.
+Memorial is on Raritan Reach Road.
+The marker is behind the houses on the road and located at water's edge on the small boardwalk.
 Touch for map.
-The marker is behind the houses on the road and located at water's edge on the small boardwalk.
 Marker is in this post office area: South Amboy NJ 08879, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 First Air Mail Delivery Flight in New Jersey (approx. 0.4 miles away); Old St. Mary’s High School (approx. 0.6 miles away); The Water Highway (approx. one mile away); The Bluff: Witness to History (approx. one mile away); Ambo Point (approx. one mile away); Raritan Bay & New York Harbor (approx. 1.1 miles away); All Shapes, Sizes and Materials (approx. 1.1 miles away); Elizabeth Lawrence (approx. 1.1 miles away).
 Touch for a list and map of all markers in South Amboy.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 15, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 241 times since then and 22 times this year.
+It was originally submitted on April 15, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 506 times since then and 187 times this year.
 Photos: 1, 2, 3. submitted on April 15, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.